 Inanobe, who is still involved in various cultural facilities as a designer, is challenging himself with the idea of "+Museum," which expands the concept of culture.

-Inanobe: "The idea behind '+Museum' that I'm aiming for is not just to consider museums and art galleries, but also children's playgrounds, zoos, aquariums and other various facilities as museums, and to expand the strengths of museum concept design that NOMURA has cultivated to date into various fields.
+Inanobe: "The '+Museum' concept I'm aiming for involves viewing various facilities as museums, including not only museums and art galleries, but also children's playgrounds, zoos, aquariums, and more.
+It's about expanding the strengths in museum concept design that NOMURA Co.,Ltd. has cultivated to date into various fields."

 When I think about the infinite possibilities that exist, everything seems interesting, and my vision expands as I think, "Let's do it this way," or, "It would be better if we did it this way," so I feel like challenging myself to try new approaches.
 I find this process very exciting."